A few questions I am often asked about makeup & our services

 How soon before the wedding should I have my makeup trial?

 It’s best to have one as soon as possible as our diary gets booked up very quickly.
 Brides can book anything from two months to a year ahead -but an early trial-run is always advisable

 Can I secure my wedding date before I have a trial?

-Yes, in order to secure your wedding in our diary it is necessary to pay a $200 booking fee.
+Yes, in order to secure your wedding in our diary it is necessary to pay a $100 booking fee ($200 for parties of 5 or more).
 Many brides are booking ahead of their trial-run so they can relax and have a trial when it is convenient.

 How do I prepare for the makeup trial?